 High schools may use ACT Essay View to access images of the essays written in response to the ACT writing test.
 There is no charge for this service.

-ACT provides a variety of materials you can use to help your students learn about, register, and prepare for the test.
+ACT provides a variety of materials you can use to help your students learn about, and prepare for the test.

 School-Paid Registration Options